Existence, uniqueness and stability of steady vortex rings of small cross-section: Introduction and main results

 We shall focus on steady vortex rings for which $\zeta$ is a constant throughout the core.
-As remarked by Fraenkel \cite{Fra2}, this simplest of all admissible vorticity distributions has been a favourite for over a century.
+As remarked by Fraenkel \cite{Fra2}, this simplest of all admissible vorticity distributions has been a favorite for over a century, including the well-known Hill's spherical vortex and Norbury's nearly spherical vortex.
 Now, we turn to state our main results.
-To this end, we need to introduce some notation.
-We shall say that a scalar function $\vartheta:\R^3\to \R$ is axi-symmetric if it has the form of $\vartheta(\boldsymbol x)=\vartheta(r,z)$, and a subset $\Omega\subset \R^3$ is axi-symmetric if its characteristic function $\boldsymbol 1_\Omega$ is axi-symmetric.
-The cross-section parameter $\sigma$ of an axi-symmetric set $\Omega\subset \R^3$ is defined by
+To this end, we need to introduce some notations.
+We shall say that a scalar function $\vartheta:\mathbb R^3\to \mathbb R$ is axi-symmetric if it has the form of $\vartheta(\boldsymbol x)=\vartheta(r,z)$, and a subset $\Omega\subset \mathbb R^3$ is axi-symmetric if its characteristic function $\boldsymbol 1_\Omega$ is axi-symmetric.
+The cross-section parameter $\sigma$ of an axi-symmetric set $\Omega\subset \mathbb R^3$ is defined by